 2) Be 18 years of age or older.

 Desirable Qualifications: 1) Experience working as a student ambassador, peer mentor, career mentor, or other related student worker position.

 2) Knowledge of a variety of MiraCosta services available to students.

 6) Background or education in Creative & Applied Arts related field

 Physical Effort: The physical efforts described here are representative of those that must be met by employees to successfully perform the essential functions of this class.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Posting Number: S21/22052P Human Resources Contact Information: firstname.lastname@example.org or 760.795.6854 Job Close Date: Open Until Filled: Yes First Screening Date: Applications will be screened as they are submitted and will continue to be accepted until the positions are filled.
+Posting Number: S_22/23_034_P Human Resources Contact Information: firstname.lastname@example.org or 760.795.6854 Job Close Date: Open Until Filled: Yes First Screening Date: Applications received by the first screening date, Friday, January 6, 2023 will be given first consideration.
+Applications will continue to be accepted until the assignment is filled.

 About MiraCosta College MiraCosta College is one of California's 115 public community colleges.
 The district operates two campus sites and two centers, and offers a robust online education program.
 Situated between San Diego and Los Angeles, MiraCosta College benefits from multicultural influences and cultural opportunities.
 Both students and staff enjoy a friendly atmosphere and the feeling that we are all here to help one another.
 MiraCosta College is an Equal Opportunity Employer with a commitment to diversity, equity, and inclusion.
 For more details, please visit our website at https://www.miracosta.edu/office-of-the-president/board-of-trustees/_docs/3400BP-Diversity-Equity-Inclusion.pdf